dandouglas/covid-19/README.md

 It has been built to follow a "smart dumb" architecture.

-Containers are smart components as they have external dependencies and contain logic but are not routable.
+Containers are smart components as they have external dependencies and contain logic but are not part of the routes.

-Pages are smart components but are routable.
+Pages are smart components but are part of the routes.

 Components are "dumb components" as they have not external dependencies or logic.
 They are purely for display.

-The project also utilises NgRx.. all this is not really necessary for such a small project but it's a good example of how large scale application could be built with Angular.
+The project also utilises NgRx.. all this is not really necessary for such a small project but it's a good example of how large scale application could be built with Angular and NgRx.

 ## Development server